scarnecchia/synpuf-utilities/file01_background.md

 <br><br>
-Continue reading about using the SCDM-formatted SynPUFs.
+Continue reading about using the SCDM-formatted SynPUFs in a [demonstration Sentinel CIDA package] (file10_demo.md).

 <br>
 <br>